microsoft/Kusto-Query-Language/doc/binary-xorfunction.md

 ---
 title: binary_xor() - Azure Data Explorer
-description: This article describes binary_xor() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the binary_xor() function to perform the bitwise xor operation on a pair of values. ms.reviewer: alexans ms.topic: reference ms.date: 11/22/2022
 ---
 # binary_xor()